Sicilian Pizza

 How to make Sicilian pizza

 • Is the dough springing back while you’re rolling it out?
 Set it aside to rest for 15 to 30 minutes.
-This gives the gluten time to relax and should prevent it from springing back.
+This gives the gluten time to relax.

 • Pre-cook the toppings.
-To deepen the flavors, saute the onions and anchovies in a lightly oiled skillet until they become lightly golden.
+To deepen the flavors, sauté the onions and anchovies in a lightly oiled skillet until golden.

 • Add meat.
-Pepperoni slices, prosciutto, Italian meatballs, shredded chicken, or Italian sausage would be fabulous additions.
+Like pepperoni slices, prosciutto, Italian meatballs, shredded chicken, or Italian sausage.

 Storage instructions

-To store: The leftover pizza or individual slices can be kept in an airtight container or covered in plastic wrap and stored in the fridge for up to 1 week.
+To store: Leftover pizza or individual slices can be kept in an airtight container (or covered in plastic wrap) and stored in the fridge for up to one week.

-To freeze: Keep the slices in a freezer-safe bag or container and freeze for up to 6 months.
+To freeze: Keep the slices in a freezer-safe bag or container and freeze for up to six months.

-Reheating: The best way to reheat leftover pizza is in a 350ºF (180ºC) oven until the crust is slightly crisp and the cheese is gooey.
+Reheating: Reheat leftover pizza in a 350ºF (180ºC) oven until the crust is crisp and the cheese is bubbly.

 Frequently asked questions